paoloose/paoloose/README.md

-## On progress
+## About this dog

+Currently on dog days, about to start Sotfware Ingenniering at UNMSM on may 2022

-- pflores.fisi22@hotmail.com if you have an epic proyect that I can collaborate to
+pflores.fisi22@hotmail.com if you have an epic proyect that I can collaborate to

 <!---
 leflores-fisi/leflores-fisi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.